-Our natural gas distribution and competitive natural gas sales and services businesses are subject to fluctuations in natural gas prices, which could affect the ability of our suppliers and customers to meet their obligations or otherwise adversely affect our liquidity and results of operations.
+Our natural gas distribution and competitive natural gas sales and services businesses are subject to fluctuations in notional natural gas prices as well as geographic and seasonal natural gas price differentials, which could affect the ability of our suppliers and customers to meet their obligations or otherwise adversely affect our liquidity and results of operations and financial condition.

-We are subject to risk associated with changes in the price of natural gas.
+We are subject to risk associated with changes in the notional price of natural gas as well as geographic and seasonal natural gas price differentials.
 Increases in natural gas prices might affect our ability to collect balances due from our customers and, for Gas Operations, could create the potential for uncollectible accounts expense to exceed the recoverable levels built into our tariff rates.
 In addition, a sustained period of high natural gas prices could (i) apply downward demand pressure on natural gas consumption in the areas in which we operate thereby resulting in decreased sales and transportation volumes and revenues and (ii) increase the risk that our suppliers or customers fail or are unable to meet their obligations.
 An increase in natural gas prices would also increase our working capital requirements by increasing the investment that must be made in order to maintain natural gas inventory levels.
 Additionally, a decrease in natural gas prices could increase the amount of collateral that we must provide under our hedging arrangements.
+Changes in geographic and seasonal natural gas price differentials affect the value of our transportation and storage services and our ability to re-contract our available capacity when contracts expire.